EpiPandit/MPM_200/Session 8/GitHub_Assignment.md

 * Step 1: Create a GitHub Account

-1If you don’t already have a GitHub account, go to and create one.
+If you don’t already have a GitHub account, go to GitHub and create one.

 What is GitHub?
 GitHub is a platform where developers and data scientists store, share, and collaborate on code and projects.